a7ul/react-native-exception-handler/README.md

 *More Examples can be found in the examples folder*
 - Preserving old handler (thanks to zeh)

+# Known issues and fixes:

-#### react-native-navigation (Wix)
+### react-native-navigation (Wix)

-When you use the [wix library](http://wix.github.io/react-native-navigation/) to navigate, you need to add a *false* parameter to _setNativeExceptionHandler_.
-Otherwise it will recreate the application above the crash screen.
+This is specifically occuring when you use [wix library](http://wix.github.io/react-native-navigation/) for navigation along with react-native-exception-handler.
+Whenever an error occurs, it will recreate the application above the crash screen.

+**Fix:**

+ You need to set second parametera as *false* while calling _setNativeExceptionHandler_.
+ The second parameter is an android specific field which stands for forceQuitOnError.
+ When set to false it doesnt quit the app forcefully on error.
+In short :

+ Credit goes to **Gustavo Fão Valvassori**

 ```js
 setNativeExceptionHandler(nativeErrorCallback, false);